Refocus Intervention Programme

 A student has;

-- Specific behaviour/behaviours which have not responded to school based intervention,
+- Specific behaviour/behaviours which have not responded to school based intervention and places the child at risk of exclusion,

 - Received a programme of in school New Horizons Outreach Service support and now requires next level of intervention,